No fee unless we win.

-We may also look for evidence of alcohol server liability through transactional documents, credit or debit card statements, or receipts.
+Our Alabama accident attorneys may also look for evidence of alcohol server liability through transactional documents, credit or debit card statements, or receipts.
 For instance, we may be able to show that the individual who caused you harm purchased an abundance of alcohol for themselves at one restaurant or purchased drinks at a number of bars and restaurants in an area before the accident.

 There is no denying there is a close connection between alcohol and injuries.
 Individuals who choose to drink too much – and the people or establishments who choose to over-serve them – put people like you in danger.
 If that risk of danger becomes real, leaving you to recover from serious injuries, then you have the right to hold the inebriated person responsible for their actions.
-If they were unlawfully served, then liability extends to the person or business who over-served the at-fault individual and allowed for this to happen.
+If they were unlawfully served, then liability extends to the person or business who over-served the at-fault individual and allowed this to happen.

 To learn more about your rights after being injured in a drunk driving or other alcohol-related accident, use our online contact form or call 205-933-1500 to schedule a free consultation.
 With offices in Birmingham, Mobile, Huntsville, and Montgomery, our drunk driving accident attorneys can help you at a location nearest you.